mniv66096/SpaceInvader/README.md

 ## How to Play
 Before playing the game, please add all 3 scenes ("StartScene", "MainGame-Traditional", "MainGame-FPS") in the build settings in Unity, and start from the "StartScene"

+You can change all the important game variables (e.g., speed, enemy spawn rate) in the GameController object in two MainGame scene.
+The two different modes may have different difficulties, so you could change each of them separately.

 There are two modes: the traditional space invader style and FPS style.

 Use arrow keys to control the space movement and use "space" key to shoot the enemies.